 [END Cross-Chapter Box 1.4, TABLE 2 HERE]

-ESMs are driven by either emission or concentration scenarios.
-Inferring concentration changes from emission time series requires using carbon cycle and other gas cycle models.
-To aid comparability across ESMs, and in order to allow participation of ESMs that do not have coupled carbon and other gas cycles models in CMIP6, most of the CMIP6 ESM experiments are so-called ‘concentration-driven’ runs, with concentrations of CO2, CH4, N2O and other well-mixed GHGs prescribed in conjunction with aerosol emissions, ozone changes and effects from human-induced land cover changes that may be radiatively active via albedo changes (Cross-Chapter Box 1.4, Figure 2).
+ESMs are driven by either emissions or concentrations scenarios.
+Inferring concentration changes from emissions time series requires using carbon cycle and other gas cycle models.
+To aid comparability across ESMs, and in order to allow participation of ESMs that do not have coupled carbon and other gas cycle models in CMIP6, most of the CMIP6 ESM experiments are so-called ‘concentration-driven’ runs, with concentrations of CO2, CH4, N2O and other well-mixed GHGs prescribed in conjunction with aerosol emissions, ozone changes and effects from human-induced land-cover changes that may be radiatively active via albedo changes (Cross-Chapter Box 1.4, Figure 2).
 In these concentration-driven climate projections, the uncertainty in projected future climate change resulting from our limited understanding of how the carbon cycle and other gas cycles will evolve in the future is not captured.
 For example, when deriving the default concentrations for these scenarios, permafrost and other carbon cycle feedbacks are considered using default settings, with a single time series prescribed for all ESMs (Meinshausen et al., 2020).
 Thus, associated uncertainties (Joos et al., 2013; Schuur et al., 2015) are not considered.

-The so-called ‘emission-driven’ experiments (Jones et al., 2016) use the same input datasets as concentration-driven ESM experiments, except that they use CO2 emissions rather than concentrations (Chapter 4, Section 4.3.1; Chapter 5).
+The so-called ‘emissions-driven’ experiments (Jones et al., 2016) use the same input datasets as concentration-driven ESM experiments, except that they use CO2 emissions rather than concentrations (Chapter 5 and Section 4.3.1).
 In these experiments, atmospheric CO2 concentrations are calculated internally using the ESM interactive carbon cycle module and thus differ from the prescribed default CO2 concentrations used in the concentration-driven runs.
-In the particular case of SSP5-8.5, the emission-driven runs are assessed to add no significant additional uncertainty to future global surface air temperature (GSAT) projections (Chapter 4, Section 4.3.1).
-However, generally, when assessing uncertainties in future climate projections, it is important to consider which elements of the cause-effect chain from emissions to the resulting climate change are interactively included as part of the model projections, and which are externally prescribed using default settings.
+In the particular case of SSP5-8.5, the emissions-driven runs are assessed to add no significant additional uncertainty to future global surface air temperature (GSAT) projections (Section 4.3.1).
+However, generally, when assessing uncertainties in future climate projections, it is important to consider which elements of the cause–effect chain, from emissions to the resulting climate change, are interactively included as part of the model projections, and which are externally prescribed using default settings.

 [START Cross-Chapter Box 1.4, FIGURE 2 HERE]